 - Pretty easy to fall into a debt trap

 A Payday Loan

 Payday loans are also an incredibly popular type of lending, advertised as being a type of short term loan to help out with unexpected costs.
 They usually require minimal credit checks, making them a great, easily accessible form of credit.

-Low interest, quick loans don’t exist for those of us with a less than perfect credit score, which is where a short term bad credit loan can come in handy.
-It’s a higher interest form of credit quickly granted without the need for an in-depth credit check.
-They can be incredibly useful to help build up a credit score, especially if you aren’t eligible for other forms of borrowing, and may even have a longer payment schedule than a payday loan.
+Low interest loans don’t exist for those of us with a less than perfect credit score, which is where a short term bad credit loan can come in handy.
+It’s a higher interest form of credit that can be quickly granted without the need for an in-depth credit check.
+Lenders take affordability into consideration over your credit score, and they’re there for you if you aren’t eligible for other forms of borrowing.

-Obviously you should thoroughly look into every possibility before you take out any form of credit, but hopefully this has helped to show you the benefits of different common lending options.
-It’s important to note that this is not intended to be advice on what type of loan to take out; just a guideline on what options are available.
+Obviously you should thoroughly look into every possibility before you take out any form of credit, but, hopefully this has helped to show you the benefits of the most common lending options.
+It’s important to note that this is not intended to be advice on what type of loan/credit you should take out – just a guideline on what options are available.